Vijayaadhithan/querix-semantic-search/docs/production_setup.md

 unset COMPANY_API_KEY
 ```

-For a tenant configured with the `gainr_legacy` compatibility adapter, smoke
+For a tenant configured with a legacy compatibility adapter, smoke
 test `/filter-result` with the frontend-selected `filter.city_id` instead.
 The
 generic `/search` route is intentionally disabled for that tenant.